argoproj-archive/argo-site/docs/yaml/ex_add_volume_deployment.md

         The newly-created volume is now visible on the main volumes page (Infrastructure > Volumes)

 *   ANONYMOUS volumes are coupled to the application and is automatically deleted when an application terminates.
 Anonymous volumes are **only** declared in the YAML template and you must specify a `storage_class` for it and its required parameters.
-For details about the storage class, see [About Storage Classes for Volumes](#AboutStorageClass4Volumes).For details about declaring an anonymous volume, see [Code Example for An Anonymous Volume](#Code4DeclaringAnonymousVolume).
+For details about the storage class, see [About Storage Classes for Volumes](#AboutStorageClass4Volumes).
+For details about declaring an anonymous volume, see [Code Example for An Anonymous Volume](#Code4DeclaringAnonymousVolume).

 When creating a new volume, you must decide whether the volume is "named" or "anonymous".